Finding the best Mac disk space analyzer and Mac storage manager

 |3||Grand Perspective||Rectangle-shaped storage map||Link|

 A disk analyzer is an important part of your storage management arsenal, but it’s not the only part.
-Combined with a tool that can scan for junk data and do deep and permanent deletion, it can substantially improve your Mac’s performance.
+Combined with a tool that can scan for junk data and do the deep and permanent deletion, it can substantially improve your Mac’s performance.
 It can give you a bird’s-eye view of your hard disk and help you come up with a storage strategy that reflects your priorities.